27 results found compressibility

 WHY CORK?

 Cork is a 100% natural material that has a honeycomb-like structure of microscopic cells filled with an air-like gas and coated mainly with suberin and lignin.
-One cubic centimetre of cork contains about 40 million cells.
+One cubic centimeter of cork contains about 40 million cells.
 It has a closed-cell structure, making it lightweight, airtight and watertight.
 Cork is an amazing…

 What are the main characteristics of cork?

-Lightness Cork is a very light raw material, weighing just 0.16 grams per cubic centimetre, and can float.
+Lightness Cork is a very light raw material, weighing just 0.16 grams per cubic centimeter, and can float.
 Flexibility/compressibility Each cork stopper is made up of around 800 million airtight cells.
 Among them is a gaseous mixture which allows it to be compressed to around half its thickness, without losing any flex…

 Noise pollution